Kaggle/kaggle-api/documentation/tutorials.md

     cd my-new-model
     ```

 2.  **Copy your model definition files (optional for this step).** If you have files that define your model (e.g., Python scripts, model weights), copy them into this directory.
-For the `kaggle models create` step, only the metadata is strictly required, but you'll need files when you create a model instance.
+For the `kaggle models create` step, only the metadata is strictly required, but you'll need files when you create a model variation.

 3.  **Initialize model metadata.** This creates a `model-metadata.json` file.